ahadjixenofontos/pres-data-intersections/PITCHME.md

 <img src="images/venn_diagrams_data_science/Slide3.jpeg">

 Note:
-Of course, this view is most definitely biased by my training in both graduate school and postdoctoral positions, as a computational geneticist.
-This is who I am, my version of data science is at the intersection of statistics, computer science, and genetics.
-So take it with a grain of salt.
+My field is statistical genetics, sometimes also called computational genetics.
+So this view of data science is most definitely biased by my training over lots of years of graduate school and postdocs.
+This venn diagram reprsents who I am, the specific manifestation of data science is at the intersection of statistics, computer science, and genetics.
+I'd be curious to hear about how you would describe yourself in this framework.

 ---